notepass/hadoop-native-win-libs/README.md

 *The download of the build binaries is possible via the "releases" section.*

+## Important: WinSDK compatibility shim in the build pipeline
+Modern Windows SDK versions declare `GetFileInformationByName` in `fileapi.h`, while Hadoop's `winutils` code also declares a function with the same C symbol name but a different signature.
+That combination breaks the build (`C2733` during compile, and depending on workaround order also `LNK2005` during link).

+To keep upstream Hadoop sources untouched, this repository applies a build-time shim in `.github/workflows/build-native-libs.yml`:

+- a temporary header is force-included for `libwinutils` and `winutils` only
+- `windows.h` is included first
+- Hadoop's `GetFileInformationByName` references are macro-renamed to `Hadoop_GetFileInformationByName`

+This avoids the SDK collision while preserving normal Hadoop runtime behavior (Hadoop usually uses `winutils.exe` as a process, not direct linking to this symbol).

+If you directly link against `libwinutils.lib` from external native code and expect an exported symbol named `GetFileInformationByName`, note that this build will expose Hadoop's implementation under `Hadoop_GetFileInformationByName` instead.

 ## How does this repo work?
 For each release tag generated in the [apache/hadoop](https://github.com/apache/hadoop) repo, this repo will also generate a tag.
 The creation of the tag will then trigger the build pipeline.
 This was done, so that the windows runner